WDRP - Washington Directed Reading Program

 Events

 The events are mandatory: only apply if you can attend all events during the listed times.
+In addition, mentees are required to attend two seminars (described here).
 Outside of these times, undergraduate students and graduate students are expected to meet for 1 hour per week at a time of their choosing.
 In between meetings, undergraduate students are also expected to spend 4 hours per week reading and working on their own.
-Graduate students are expected to take the requisite time preparing for meetings as well.
+Graduate students are expected to take the requisite time preparing for meetings on their own time as well.

 Explorer Level: All math levels welcome